Tips to Help Optimize Your Supply Chain Resume

 Put Your Best Foot Forward

-The first third to one-half of your resume is where employers and supply chain recruiters will initially focus, so spend the most time crafting that area to highlight your strongest skills, experience, and accomplishments.
-Focus on developing an easy-to-scan resume format as most recruiters take less than 30 seconds to scan and determine their initial interest level.
-If they don't see something of interest during their initial quick scan, they will likely never go through the rest of the information and will move on to the next resume instead.
+The first third to one-half of your resume is where employers and supply chain recruiters will initially focus so make sure this area of your resume highlights your strongest skills, experience and accomplishments.
+Focus on developing an easy-to-scan resume format as most recruiters take less than 10 seconds to scan and determine their initial interest level.
+If they don’t see something of interest during their initial quick scan, they will likely never go through the rest of the information and will move on to the next resume instead.

 Don’t Leave Gaps